Expand description

 §System Call Overview

 Tock supports six system calls.
-The allow_readonly
+The allow_readonly, allow_readwrite,

-system calls are handled by the core
+subscribe, yield, and memop system calls are handled by the core

-is implemented by drivers.
+kernel, while command is implemented by drivers.
 The main system calls:

-passes a upcall to the driver which it can invoke on the process later, when an event has occurred or data of interest is available.command
+subscribepasses a upcall to the driver which it can invoke on the process later, when an event has occurred or data of interest is available.commandtells the driver to do something immediately.allow_readwriteprovides the driver read-write access to an application buffer.allow_userspace_readableprovides the driver read-write access to an application buffer that is still shared with the app.allow_readonlyprovides the driver read-only access to an application buffer.

 §Mapping system-calls to drivers